-- 1. Promoting the rights and responsibilities of all individuals as set forth in the State and Federal Constitutions, pertinent legislation, and applicable judicial interpretations. - 2.
-Encouraging positive experiences in human values for children, youth and adults, all of whom have differing personal and family characteristics and who come from various socioeconomic, racial and ethnic groups. - 3.
-Working toward a more integrated society and enlisting the support of individuals as well as groups and agencies, both private and governmental, in such an effort. - 4.
-Using all appropriate communication and action techniques to air and address the grievances of individuals and groups. - 5.
-Carefully consider, in all the decisions made within the school district, the potential benefits or adverse consequences that those decisions might have on the human relations. - 6.
-Initiating a process of reviewing policies and practices of the school district in order to achieve to the greatest extent possible the objectives of this statement.
+- 1. Promote the rights and responsibilities of all individuals as set forth in the State and Federal Constitutions, pertinent legislation, and applicable judicial interpretations. - 2.
+Encourage positive experiences in human values for children, youth and adults, all of whom have differing personal and family characteristics and who come from various socioeconomic, racial and ethnic groups. - 3.
+Work toward a more integrated society and to enlist the support of individuals as well as groups and agencies, both private and governmental, in such an effort. - 4.
+Use all appropriate communication and action techniques to air and reduce the grievances of individuals and groups. - 5.
+Carefully consider, in all the decisions made within the school system, the potential benefits or adverse consequences that those decisions might have on the human relations aspects of all segments of society. - 6.
+Initiate a process of reviewing policies and practices of the school system in order to achieve to the greatest extent possible the objectives of this statement.